Ortins1/SnakeGame/README.md

 # SnakeGame

-Welcome to the classic Snake Game!
+Welcome to the classic Snake Game!&nbsp;&nbsp;

 How to Play